syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Appearance.md

 ![](Appearance_images/Appearance_img41.png)

-N>  The `CaptionHeight` property will not applicable for Default and VS2005 visual style of docking mananger.
+N>  The `CaptionHeight` property will not applicable for Default and VS2005 visual style of docking manager.
 The maximum value of `CaptionHeight` is 60.

 ## Customize tabs in dock window